thomvolker/Website_Thom/content/home/experience.md

   location = "Utrecht"
   date_start = "2019-09-01"
   date_end = ""
-  description = """Over the years, I have assisted Dr. Rebecca Kuiper and Dr. Peter Lugtig by visualizing results of their research and developing course materials."""
+  description = """Over the years, I have assisted Dr. Rebecca Kuiper and Dr. Peter Lugtig by visualizing results of their research, and developing course materials."""

 [[experience]]
   title = "Utrecht Summer School - Methodology and Statistics courses"